 When compared to its siblings, the Powers of Chaos and Strife, being the Power of Borders seems underpowered.
 Then the Estate is explained as having the power over all boundaries, including metaphysical ones (like class boundaries), and tells of how the current Power plunged Cincinnati (whose Mayor offended it) into anarchy for forty days by erasing the distinction between citizen and criminal.

-Illusion is the same way.
+Illusion, similarly, is often perceived as being far weaker than it really is.
 Even a low level illusionist has the ability to create voices in crowds, pass unreadable messages, and make documents that appear to be whatever paperwork is required, which while not spectacular in straight combat are ideal for running a rebellion.
 At higher levels, incredibly complex illusions can be created with a nigh-impossible saving throw, or can manipulate foes by substituting their reality for another or causing them to die of a fright-induced heart attack.
 (Your Mind Makes It Real applies in all these situations.)
-The problem here that something like 2/3rds of the creatures in the game are flatly immune to 90% of the spells in the illusion school.
-Enchantment has this same issue.
+The problem here that something like 2/3rds of the creatures in the game are flatly immune to 90% of the spells in the illusion school, which forces it into What Kind of Lame Power Is Heart, Anyway? by way of balance-intended neutering.

-In the Elfslayer Chronicles, a game of D&D played over an IRC chat, an illusion-mage PC decided to go Off the Rails and start strategically murdering elves, using his illusion magic to give himself alibis and incriminate those who he wants to.
+In the Elfslayer Chronicles, a game of D&D played over an IRC chat, an illusion-mage PC decided to go Off the Railsin response to the DM's blatant elf fangirlism (with her being a Yaoi Fangirl adding fuel to the flames) and start strategically murdering elves, using his illusion magic to give himself alibis and incriminate those who he wanted to.

 In 4E, there's Warlords (and to a lesser extent, Bards) with the "grant free melee/ranged basic attack" gimmick.
 Hey, cool, a free attack that usually has a lower to-hit chance than most abilities, and one roll of weapon damage instead of potentially between 2-5 rolls plus all sorts of bonuses.
 Nice, not great.
 And then Essentials came out, whose character classes usually base around turning someone who only has melee/ranged basic attacks into a Person of Mass Destruction suddenly lashing out three times their equivalents' damage per attack, and a Warlord that could grant an extra attack or three just cut the average encounter time in half.
 Some classes also have powers that can be used as a basic attack.